 For achieving high availability for reads, HBase provides a feature called "region replication".
-In this model, for each region of a table, there can be multiple replicas that are opened in different Region Servers.
-By default, the region replication is set to 1, so only a single region replica is deployed and there are no changes from the original model.
-If region replication is set to 2 or more, then the master assigns replicas of the regions of the table.
-The Load Balancer ensures that the region replicas are not co-hosted in the same Region Servers and also in the same rack (if possible).
+In this model, for each region of a table, there can be multiple replicas that are opened in different region servers.
+By default, the region replication is set to 1, so only a single region replica is deployed and there will not be any changes from the original model.
+If region replication is set to 2 or more, than the master will assign replicas of the regions of the table.
+The Load Balancer ensures that the region replicas are not co-hosted in the same region servers and also in the same rack (if possible).

 All of the replicas for a single region have a unique replica ID, starting with 0.
 The region replica with replica ID = 0 is called the "primary region."
 The others are called "secondary region replicas," or "secondaries".
-Only the primary region can accept writes from the client, and the primary always contains the latest changes.
+Only the primary region can accept writes from the client, and the primary will always contain the latest changes.
 Since all writes must go through the primary region, the writes are not highly available (meaning they might be blocked for some time if the region becomes unavailable).